 Persecuted for Trying to Help!

 Jack converted to Islam at the age of 16.
 He became a devout Muslim and traveled to the Middle East at the age of 18 after seeing the atrocities that were being inflicted on other Muslims under the Assad regime.
 His motivation for going was humanitarian in nature – he felt his language skills in English and Arabic might prove useful.
 He wanted be the “best Muslim he could be”.
-The publication of details of Jack’s activities while in Syria have been prohibited for legal reasons, but suffice it to say that he worked against ISIS – risking his life on several occasions.
-The situation grew increasingly perilous and Jack attempted to flee the war zone.
+While in Syria, Jack worked against ISIS – risking his life on several occasions.
+The situation grew increasingly perilous and he attempted to flee the war zone.
 In doing so, he was captured by YPG forces.
-That was two years ago.
+That was over two years ago.
 Now:

 |Jack has been imprisoned in Kurdish-controlled northern Syria since May 2017 in harsh conditions.
 When he was last able to communicate directly with his parents in July 2017 he was not allowed to leave his cell at all.|